 1. Scientific soil knowledge.

 Soil science is a recent discipline (1870s) and the complexity of soils is still being understood.
-Recent discoveries on soil ecosystems and soil biodiversity still needs to be implemented to achieve sustainable management of soils.
+Recent discoveries on soil ecosystems, soil biodiversity and soil ecosystem services still needs to be implemented to achieve sustainable management of soils.
 Can be considered to start from Dokuchaev in the 1870s.
 Historically linked to agricultural expansion in the Eurasian steppe and Northern American prairie.

 2. Traditional soil knowledge linked to agricultural management.